arp242/z18n/README.md

 nothing stopping you from writing an application in Russian and then translating that to English or other languages.

-You add messages for a language to a bundle:
+You add messages for a language:

 ```go
 b.AddMessages(language.English, map[string]Msg{